 When the Fair Labor Standards Act passed in 1938, “domestics” like housekeepers, cooks, and gardeners were excluded from its protections.
 Congress ended the exclusion in 1974, but exempted domestic service workers who provide “companionship services.”
 It was left up to the Department of Labor to define the term “companionship services.”

 Since then, a lot has changed.
 An entire home care industry has developed as an alternative to nursing homes or other institutions.
-There are some fantastic assisted living homes such as Lakeside Manor available but with some of those in need of care preferring to be looked after in their own home, home care has increased.
-Advancements such as getting more well known with the help of companies such as Rocket Pilots has meant that today an estimated 1.9 million people are employed caring for elderly, sick, injured and disabled people who need help caring for themselves in their own homes.
-Nearly all these “in home caregivers” are employed by or paid by home care agencies.
+Today an estimated 1.9 million people are employed caring for elderly, sick, injured and disabled people who need help caring for themselves in their own homes.
+Nearly all these “home care workers” are employed by or paid by home care agencies.
 Approximately 90 percent of the workers are women, and nearly 50 percent are minorities.
 And increasingly, they are professional caregivers, with titles like certified nursing assistants, home health aides, personal care aides, and caregivers — not the “elder sitters” Congress envisioned when it enacted the companionship services exemption in 1974.

 State-paid home care workers in many states are represented by AFSCME and Service Employees International Union (SEIU).
 For years, those two unions and the AFL-CIO have pushed the Department of Labor to update the definition.
 An update was proposed during the Clinton years, then withdrawn, then resubmitted in the final days of Clinton’s presidency, and withdrawn again when George W. Bush took office.
 When Barack Obama was elected president, organized labor pushed again for the rule change.
 And at a White House press conference Dec.
 15, 2011, Obama announced the rule would change.